 Some types of HPV can increase the risk of developing cervical cancer.
 Cervical cancer is cancer of the neck of the womb.
-Almost 3,400 women are diagnosed with this type of cancer every year in the UK.
+Around 3100 women are diagnosed with this type of cancer every year in the UK.
 Most women infected with HPV don’t go on to develop cervical cancer.
 But for some, infection with HPV can go on to cause

 - Genital warts

 - Changes in the cervix, which may develop into cervical cancer

 - Changes in the vaginal tissues, which may develop into vaginal cancer